 9. Short Faux Hawk

 The short faux hawk is proof that minimalism can still make a statement.
-It’s clean, simple, and low maintenance — perfect for men who value style but prefer shorter lengths.
+It’s clean, simple, and low maintenance perfect for men who value style but prefer shorter lengths.
 The top is trimmed to about two inches, giving enough volume for shape without needing heavy styling.
-It’s practical, masculine, and easy to pull off daily.

 Use a small amount of matte paste to direct the hair upward and slightly forward.
 The short length suits almost all face shapes and works well for men with fine or straight hair.
 A quick trim every two to three weeks keeps the look sharp, while a lightweight conditioner prevents stiffness from frequent product use.